Colorful speedball field with inflatable bunkers representing common paintball glossary terms

 Quick answers to the questions we hear most.
 For deeper dives, follow the links to our full guides.
 What is paintball?
 Paintball is a competitive sport where players use air-powered markers to shoot paint-filled gelatin capsules at each other.
 When a paintball hits you and breaks, you’re out.
 Games range from casual rec play to organized tournaments.
 Read our full introduction or jump straight to our guide on how to play paintball. ...

-May 3, 2025 · Updated March 15, 2026 · 4 min · Modern Paintball
+May 3, 2025 · Updated April 22, 2026 · 4 min · Modern Paintball

-Paintball vs Gel Blasters: Key Differences Explained
+Paintball vs Gel Blasters in 2026: Key Differences Explained

 What is the difference between paintball and gel blasters?
 The key difference between paintball and gel blasters is impact and intensity: paintballs are heavier, faster, and leave visible paint marks with a real sting, while gel blasters fire lightweight water-polymer beads that barely hurt and leave no mark.
 Paintball is a more established sport with organized fields and leagues; gel blasters are cheaper and more casual but face legal restrictions in many states. ...